Gecarcinus ruricola: Description

 Four colour morphs exist within the species - black, red, yellow, and green.
-The carapace of G. ruricola grows in width at a rate of about 1 in per year, with the crabs reaching maturity after 5 years, and living for up to 10 years in total.
+The carapace of G. ruricola grows slowly, with the crabs reaching maturity after 5 years, and living for over 10 years.
+Their true lifespan is not known.
 G. ruricola crabs have a number of adaptations to terrestrial life, mostly regarding water conservation.
 They are nocturnal, to prevent the hot sun from drying them out.
 They also have a "nephritic pad", onto which urine is released, to be cleaned by microbes before the water is then reabsorbed.

 Distribution

 G. ruricola is found across much of the Caribbean, from Cuba and the Bahamas in the west through the Antilles to Barbados in the east.
 It has been reported from Florida and Nicaragua, but few confirmed examples exist from the mainland; Loggerhead Key in the Dry Tortugas marks the northernmost limit of its island distribution, which extends across the Bahamas and Cuba, through the Greater and Lesser Antilles, to Barbados.
 Outlying populations exist on Curaçao, in the Swan Islands off Honduras, Half Moon Caye of Belize, and the Archipelago of San Andrés, Providencia and Santa Catalina off the Colombian coast.

 It can be found at great distances from the sea, and at high altitudes; it has been observed above 300 m on the island of Dominica, and at over 1000 m on Jamaica.